WoodWing/enterprise-integration-guide/README.md

 # Introduction
 This GitHub project is an initiative of WoodWing Software.
-It provides a simple framework to write and publish technical documentation for the Enterprise system.
-Through this channel WoodWing engineers can update partners and integrators with technical information helping them to integrate their own solutions with Enterprise.
+It provides a simple framework to write and publish technical documentation for the Studio system.
+Through this channel WoodWing engineers can update partners and integrators with technical information helping them to integrate their own solutions with Studio.

 ## Installation
 This GitHub project is using Jekyll and is ran by the GitHub Pages server.
-For maintance and testing, you can run it locally as decribed [here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) before you push your changes to Git.
+For maintenance and testing, you can run it locally as described [here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) before you push your changes to Git.